1. Schedule Your Move-in Orientation

 Residential Street Parking Permits

-To park on the street (as signage indicate) Monday-Friday, 7am-5pm, residents must have a parking permit sticker on their vehicle.
-Once your lease starts you can purchase a residential street parking permit in person at CityHall.
+To park on the street (as signage indicate) Monday-Friday, 7am-5pm, residents must have a valid parking permit on file with the city of Greenville and sticker on the vehicle.
+Once your lease starts you can purchase a residential street parking permit through the city’s online Portal.
+See instructions under paragraph tilted Leased Parking.

-NOTE: This permit needs to be renewed annually (every January) with the city.
+NOTE: This permit needs to be renewed each summer with the city.

 A valid automobile registration showing your current license tag number.
 Double check that it is not expired.